cmbant/docker-gcc-build/README.md

 software, which may be obtained at [cmbant/docker-gcc-build], starting November 2016.
 Some changes include, but are not limited to:

- - switch to debian:testing-slim base image login as non-root user by default
+ - switch to sourceryinstitute/docker-base:latest base image login as non- root user by default
  - other changes made in attempt to improve utility of resultant docker image
  - other changes in attempt to shrink size of docker image